c0pperdragon/ByteMachine/README.md

 ## Attaching IO

-With a total of 8 output lines and 8 input lines (each with 10K pullups), basically any kind of serial IO protocol can be implemented by the CPU: SPI, I2C, UART
+With a total of 8 output lines and 8 input lines (each with 10K pullups), basically any kind of serial IO protocol can be implemented by the CPU: SPI, I2C, UART.

 To keep things simple, the ByteBoard does not directly support any kind of IO interrupt line.
 Therefore basically only IO schemes are possible where the CPU is the master of the timing.
 This is already an inherent characteristic of the I2C and SPI bus.
 To implement reliable UART communication, the connected device must support hardware flow control (RTS/CTS), so the CPU